inesfolha/Moviepedia/README.md

 - Features that require requests to the email API and chat GPT still require further optimization as they are currently a bit slow.

+- Since emails are sent with a free API, usually emails end up in the spam box.

 [Back to the Top](#top)